Skip to main content

 Fact-checked by: Bruce Sayer

-However, one aspect of borrowing can end up creating more work and accountability than you might expect.
-More importantly, it can limit your ability to stretch and grow.
-Loan covenants (commonly referred to as “debt covenants”) are terms within the loan that require the borrower to fulfill certain conditions or forbid the borrower from undertaking specific actions.
-Debt covenants are a standard part of most conventional loan agreements as a safeguard to protect the lender’s position.
-They are generally designed to ensure that the borrower remains financially stable and able to pay the debt.
-However, meeting the obligations associated with some debt covenants can also tie you up in regular excessive reporting and cap your ability to grow.
+Debt covenants are a standard part of most conventional loan agreements to protect the lender’s position.
+They are generally designed to ensure the borrower remains financially stable and can pay the debt.
+However, meeting the obligations associated with some debt covenants can also tie your business up in regular excessive reporting and cap its ability to grow.

 Overview

 First, it’s essential to understand that not all debt covenants are the same.
-All loan agreements will contain some form of debt covenants to safeguard the lender’s position and provide clarity as to the borrower’s responsibilities.
-Debt covenants are generally affirmative or negative, documenting what the borrowing business agrees to do (affirmative) or not do (negative) over the course of the loan.
+All conventional loan agreements will contain debt covenants to safeguard the lender’s position and clarify the borrower’s responsibilities.
+Debt covenants are generally affirmative or negative, documenting what the borrowing business agrees to do (affirmative) or not do (negative) throughout the loan.

-With this basic overview in mind, this may be a good time to assess how your debt management demands impact your operations.
-And the first step in the assessment is to better understand the debt covenants that are a part of your current loans:
+With this basic overview in mind, let’s get deeper into the weeds to understand better the debt covenants that are a part of conventional loans:

 • Why they are needed.